 Point of Use Filters

-GDMB and NSPD filters are part of Critical Process Filtration's economical, general service product line.
-These filters are used to remove particles from raw water or from treatment steps such as softeners, mixed media bed or carbon filters.
+GDMB and NSPD filters are part of Critical Process Filtration's economical, general-service product line.
+These filters are used to remove particles from raw water or from treatment steps such as softeners, mixed media beds, or carbon filters.
 They also remove particles that could prematurely foul the RO system.

 Bioburden Control and Sterilizing

-More often though, water system operators install a CPF SPS, PPS or HPPS 0.22 or 0.10 micron validated PES sterilizing filter after the RO system as an added step of insurance and to optimize water quality.
-Choosing the correct PES filter will be determined by load burden, flow rate, life expectancy and system cleaning requirements.
+More often though, water system operators install a CPF SPS, PPS, DPPS, or HPPS 0.22 or 0.10 micron validated PES sterilizing filter after the RO system as an added step of insurance and to optimize water quality.
+Choosing the correct PES filter will be determined by load burden, flow rate, life expectancy, and system cleaning requirements.
 For operations requiring nylon media, the PNM sterilizing filter is the best choice.

 CPF's PTR filters can prevent environmental and process gas sources of bacteria and contaminants.
-These hydrophobic sterilizing filters are made with Polytetrafluoroethylene (PTFE) membrane to capture microbials as air/gas enters a tank.
+These hydrophobic sterilizing filters are made with Polytetrafluoroethylene (PTFE) membrane to capture microbial as air/gas enters a tank.